All Episodes

 You're actually targeting everybody.

-I mean, the wealthy haven't really been hurt that much.
+I mean, the wealthy haven't really been hurt that.

-I mean, everybody has, but you know the old saw, the wealthier you are, the the more operating capital you have left, even if you lose half your operation.
+I mean, everybody has, but, you know, the old saw, the wealthier you are, the more operating capital you have left, even if you lose half your operation.

-Liberalism hurts the very intended people it says they're gonna help.
+Liberalism hurts the very intended people it says they're going to help, the little guy.

-His voters think he's targeting the rich people while giving them health care, targeting the rich while uh giving them new education, targeting the rich while making sure McDonald's has chicken McDuggets when you show up in Port St. Lucy to order them.
+His voters think he's targeting the rich people while giving them health care, targeting the rich while giving them new education, targeting the rich while making sure McDonald's has chicken McNuggets when you show up in Port St. Lucie to order them.

 So they think he cares.